 I’m Jason Alexander – a husband, father, and priest.
-I serve as the canon to the ordinary in the Episcopal Church in Arkansas, a unique role in the Church, focusing primarily on clergy transitions and congregational health and vitality.
+I serve as the canon to the ordinary in The Episcopal Church in Arkansas, a unique role in the Church, focusing primarily on clergy transitions and congregational health.
 I also assist the bishop in the general oversight of the diocese.
 I’m on the road a lot, traveling from church to church, preaching, teaching, and troubleshooting.

 In the pages of this blog you’ll find some of my sermons, as well as writing about biking and camping.
-I’m also currently working on my thesis for a Doctor of Ministry degree which involves the insights of the Christian desert dwellers of the fourth and fifth centuries, particularly those of Evagrius of Pontus.
-Evagrius is credited with codifying the “eight thoughts,” more commonly known as the Seven Deadly Sins.
+I have also recently completed my thesis for a Doctor of Ministry degree which involves the insights of the Christian desert dwellers of the fourth and fifth centuries, particularly those of Evagrius of Pontus.
 Some of my reflections related to his contributions to Christian spirituality are also included here.
-Find out more about my thesis at desertprayers.com.

 I hope you will find some inspiration for your own journey.